The Best Portable Apps That Require No Installation

 Just add the photo directories on your hard drive that you want scanned and it will get to work finding the duplicates.
 Don’t worry, nothing gets deleted without your say-so.
 When it has finished, it will find similar images, present them to you side-by-side with a probability in percentage terms of how likely it is that the photos are similar.
 You then decide which one you want to keep and which one gets tossed.

-If you have a huge collection of anything, whether it be books, DVDs, belly-button lint, whatever, then you may want to catalogue it all so you know what you have.
+If you have a huge collection of anything, whether it be books, DVDs, belly-button lint, whatever, then you may want to catalog it all so you know what you have.
 That is where DataCrow comes in.
 Just choose your category, and add the details.
-It is a bit on the basic side but that will appeal to some people who are totally into minimalism.
+It is a little on the basic side but that will appeal to those who are into minimalism.

 The first thing that this has got going for it is that it can automatically detect downloads starting in both Firefox and Chrome.
 So there is no need to actually start it in Download Manager.
 As long as Download Manager is running in the background, it will know when something starts in one of those browsers.
 It will also monitor the clipboard for any downloads.

 Overall, using an app like this often makes downloads faster, plus if the browser was suddenly to crash and close, Download Manager would be able to pick up the download where it left off.

 Download: Free Download Manager for Windows (Free)

 Never a day goes by without some kind of password hack being reported in the news.
 It’s important that you don’t reuse your passwords for different accounts.
 Also, make each password a bit more difficult than PASSWORD or 12345.
 Something along the lines of D?oqu?l8bhIY#|I+^\|&S~5Te is in order.
 But how do you remember that?
 You use a password manager.

 I use a combination of LastPass with KeePass.
 You can export your LastPass passwords to KeePass.
 Once you’ve made the transfer you have a copy of your passwords in case anything ever happens to LastPass.